theopensystemslab/buildx-next/README.md

 Here is a sample Airtable Base that will work with Build X: https://airtable.com/shrfLb5VdqrzkrR05

 You can copy this as a starter template.
 Press the `Copy base` button in the top right to copy one into your own workspace.

-This is necessary, your API key won't work with shared bases.
-The base ID (which we'll need for our configuration later) needs to be in the format described [here](https://support.airtable.com/hc/en-us/articles/4405741487383-Understanding-Airtable-IDs).
+This was necessary because your API key won't work with shared bases.
+The base ID (which we'll need for our configuration later) must be in the format described [here](https://support.airtable.com/hc/en-us/articles/4405741487383-Understanding-Airtable-IDs).

 Any new Airtable base can be created and plugged into Build X so long as the schema remains the same and the necessary records are entered.

 ### 2. Fork Build X

-Press either `Use this template` (no-code users) or `Fork` (developers/contributors) on this repository.
+Either `Use this template` (no-code users) or `Fork` (developers/contributors) this repository.

 ### 3. Edit the Configuraton

-The configuration file is `buildx.config.yaml`.
+The configuration file is `buildx.config.yaml` written in [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html#yaml-basics).

 You can use the GitHub UI to edit this file by clicking on the file to open it, and then clicking the **pencil icon** in the top right to _Edit this file_.

 The `id` and `name` fields can be anything so long as the `id`'s are unique.
 The `airtableId` is the Airtable Base ID as described [here](https://support.airtable.com/hc/en-us/articles/4405741487383-Understanding-Airtable-IDs).

 Commit your changes when finished editing (the button at the bottom).